 All these cases require Chameleon to correctly identify and save the relevant element on the page.
-This is something our technology is built to handle, but in some cases it's useful to know how it works, in case you need to make a manual adjustment.
+We are built to handle this, but it's useful to know how it works, in case you need to make a manual adjustment. 😊

-Chameleon identifies the element you have selected (using the point-and-click editor) using CSS Selectors: these are code identifiers that target an HTML component on the page.
+Chameleon identifies the element you have selected using CSS Selectors: these are code identifiers that target an HTML component on the page.

-In the image above, "body" is the CSS Selector, but there are many more, but some of the most common include the element selector (e.g. <div>, <p> etc.), <class> and <id>.
+In the image above, "body" is the CSS Selector, but there are many more you may encounter.
+Some of the most common include the element selector (e.g. <div>, <p> etc.), <class> and <id>.
 Together these can help uniquely identify an element on the page.

-In these cases, it might be necessary to manually Adjust selector to refine the CSS Selectors to accurately and reliably match the intended element.
+In these cases, it might be necessary to manually Adjust the element to accurately match the intended one.

-The Adjust selectors config box will give you three broad ways to input the correct selectors:
+The Adjust configuration panel will give you three broad ways to input the correct selectors:

 Specify your element further via single selectors